Flat roof: Benefits, and uses, and drawbacks

-A flat roof is the most cost-efficient roof shape as all room space can be used fully (below and above the roof).
-Having a smaller surface area, flat roofs require less material and are usually stronger than pitched roofs.
-This style roof also provides ample space for solar panels or outdoor recreational use such as roof gardens.
+This style roof provides space for rooftop mechanical equipment, solar panels or outdoor recreational use such as roof gardens.
 Applying a tough waterproofing membrane forms the ideal substrate for green roof planting schemes.
+Depending on the framing system used, flat roofs can use less material and are easier to install (in the case of concrete or steel framing) or can be more expensive in terms of materials and installation (typically with timber or cold formed steel).

 Where gable roofs are uncommon or space is limited, flat roofs may be used as living spaces, with sheltered kitchens, bathrooms, living and sleeping areas.
 In third world countries, such roof tops are commonly used as areas to dry laundry, for storage, and even as a place to raise livestock.
 Other uses include pigeon coops, helipads, sports areas (such as tennis courts), and restaurants outdoor seating.

 While flat roofs are usually designed to shed water, they may still be prone to water ponding, such as from snowmelt.
 Flat roofs are also more prone to uplift from high winds than are hip or mansard roofs.
+Flat roofs also have less volume, resulting in less available space for storage, mechanical and electrical equipment, and insulation.